gluster/glusterfs-suse/README.md

 What is this?
 ---------------

-This is the source package for [glusterfs] that is used to build the official OpenSuSE & SLES packages published on [download.gluster.org].
+This is the source package for [glusterfs] that is used to build the community OpenSuSE & SLES packages on [download.gluster.org].

 The interesting stuff is in branches dedicated to glusterfs & distro releases.